 A Meta Rule is an extra rule that stays in play for the entire game.

-Meta Rules: Whereas New Rules may be added and removed many times during the game, Meta Rules stay in force until the game is over.
+Meta Rules: This type of card goes into play at the start of the game and stays throughout.
 (The Basic Rules are a Meta Rule.)